ffAudio/ff_meters/README.md

 On the Component use LevelMeter::setMeterSource to link to the LevelMeterSource instance.
 The number of channels will be updated automatically.

-The orientation is set by choosing the appropriate LookAndFeel class.
-There are also a lot of colours you can change in the LevelMeterLookAndFeel.
+You can pull the drawing into your LookAndFeel by inheriting LevelMeter::LookAndFeelMethods and copying the default implementation from LevelMeterLookAndFeel in ff_meters_LookAndFeel.h into your class.
+Or use the LevelMeterLookAndFeel directly because it inherits from j uce::LookAndFeel_V3 for your convenience.
+You can set it as default LookAndFeel, if you used the default, or set it only to the meters, if you don't want it to interfere.

-    // In your Editor's constructor:
+    // In your Editor
+    public:
+        PluginEditor () {
-    LevelMeterLookAndFeel* lnf = new LevelMeterLookAndFeelVertical();
+            lnf = new LevelMeterLookAndFeel();
-    // adjust the colours to how you like them lnf->setMeterColour (lmMeterGradientLowColour, juce::Colours::green);
+            // adjust the colours to how you like them lnf->setColour (LevelMeter::lmMeterGradientLowColour, juce::Colours::green);

-    // the meter takes ownership of the LookAndFeel meter = new LevelMeter (lnf);
+            meter = new LevelMeter (LevelMeter::VerticalMeters);
+            meter->setLookAndFeel (lnf);
             meter->setMeterSource (processor.getMeterSource());
             addAndMakeVisible (meter);
+            // ...
+        }
+    private:
+        ScopedPointer<LevelMeter> meter;
+        ScopedPointer<LevelMeterLookAndFeel> lnf;

     // and in the processor:
     public: